-Sometimes, people confuse property deeds and property titles.
-While they are both connected, they are different.
-A title is a document that proves ownership of a piece of property.
 A deed is an instrument that transfers ownership (either partial or total) of a title from one party to another.

 A warranty deed promises a clear title to the buyer of the property.
 This often follows a completed title search by the buyer’s attorney seller’s attorney, or title company.

 A quitclaim deed is the piece of a property transfer that eliminates the grantor’s interests in the property (or the portion of the property being transferred) once the transfer is completed.
 The quitclaim must cover the specifics of the transfer to protect both the grantor and grantee’s interests in the transfer.